 Both Waterside and Coastal Retreats were part of North East Photography Network's The Social: Encountering Photography, a month of photography in Sunderland and North East England.

 He completed a further commission in Sunderland's East End working on an intergenerational project, involving collaborative photographic portraiture and theatre, with Living History North East and the local community.
 The work created can be seen in The Exchange Portrait Sessions.

-Damien is currently developing four new major bodies of work: a landscape project titled There is nothing of value left, photographing three coastal cliff top caravan sites.
+Damien is developing four long term bodies of work: a landscape project titled There is nothing of value left, photographing three coastal cliff top caravan sites.
 With his second project titled Grazers, he is photographing sheep, cows and horses grazing.
 Work in progress can be seen here.
-Pilgrims is an on going street photography project and Close The Door On Past Dreariness documents the current crisis of homelessness and housing - both projects focus on the centre of Newcastle upon Tyne.
+Pilgrims is a street photography project and Close The Door On Past Dreariness documents the crisis of homelessness and housing - both projects focus on the centre of Newcastle upon Tyne.

-The Radical Road, which looks at the topographic and printed legacy of socialism in Britain through housing and significant historical texts, is currently being exhibited at Woodhorn Museum between October 2017 and January 2018.
+The Radical Road, which looks at the topographic and printed legacy of socialism in Britain through housing and significant historical texts, was exhibited at Woodhorn Museum between October 2017 and January 2018.
 The photographs for the project were taken between September 2014 and April 2016.